VoltaicHQ/Progress-Sheet-Updater/README.md

 The API you just set up will be used to dump the login credentials and to update the scores on your Spreadsheet

 #### Step Two: Setting up the Spreadsheet ID
-In the same folder as the rest of the program you will find a "spreadsheetid.txt"
+In the same folder as the rest of the program you will find a "spreadsheetlink.txt"
-Open this file and paste the ID of your spreadsheet into it
+Open this file and paste the link to your spreadsheet into it
-You can find it in the Link to your Spreadsheet
-Example: http<span>s</span>://docs.google.com/spreadsheets/d/abc1234567/edit#gid=0 here the id would be "abc1234567", your ID is probably longer
-Save and exit the file
+Example: http<span>s</span>://docs.google.com/spreadsheets/d/abc1234567/edit#gid=0 it should follow this style Save and exit the file
-###### Optional:
-While you are here you can also create "a path.txt" and input the path to your Kovaaks Stat folder in it
-If you choose not to you will be asked to input it later in the program

 #### Step Three: Setting up the path to the Stats folder
 When you start the Program for the first time you will be asked to input the path to your Kovaaks Stats folder